thingsdb/ThingsDocs/v0/content/collection-api/types_info.md

 weight: 151
 ---

-Returns [Type](../../data-types/type) information about all the types within a collection.
+Returns [Type](../../data-types/type) information about all the Types within a collection.

 See the [type_info()](../type_info) function documentation for an example of the exposed Type information.